 Peoplise is a solution for calculating the fit grade for a candidate.
 It making a decision on a certain candidate easier by using the outcome of online interviews and digital screening.

 The attraction of talent found its niche in machine apps too.
 LinkedIn uses a standard kind of elementary machine learning—recommending jobs.
-Similar sites like Indeed, Glassdoor, and Seek use alike algorithms for building interaction maps based on the users’ information of past searches, interactions, and other activities.
+Similar sites like Indeed, Glassdoor, and Seek use alike algorithms for building interactive maps based on the users’ information of past searches, interactions, and other activities.

 PhenomPeople is a set of ML-based tools for leading potential talents to a company’s site by using different kinds of social media and job hunt channels.